Teaching empathy? This might sound strange if you think of empathy as a talent--something we either have or lack.

 Stories—from books or television—are opportunities for kids to practice perspective-taking skills.
 What do the characters think, believe, want, or feel?
 And how do we know it?

-And don’t forget role playing games.
-In one experimental study, researchers asked young, healthy medical students to simulate the difficulties of old age.
-For example, students wore goggles covered with transparent tape to simulate the effects of cataracts.
-To experience poor motor control, the students wore heavy rubber gloves.
+And don’t dismiss the usefulness of role-playing games.
+In an elaborate role-playing trial, researchers asked young, healthy medical students to simulate the difficulties of old age.
+For example, students wore goggles covered with transparent tape to simulate the effects of cataracts, and heavy rubber gloves to experience poor motor control.
 After the experiment, the students showed greater empathy towards the elderly (Varkey et al 2006).

 Teaching empathy tip #7: Show kids how to “make a face” while they try to imagine how someone else feels.